 - 1/2 teaspoon paprika

-- 1/2 teaspoon white pepper
+- 1/2 teaspoon red pepper flakes

 - Remove skillet from oven and cover loosely with aluminum foil.
 Rest dish for 15 minutes then serve.
 Don’t throw out the garlic!
 You can eat it, spread on bread or mix with roasted vegetables.

-Use any beer you like.
+- Use any beer you like.
 I’d recommend a brown ale or lager and would probably steer away from IPAs or other super-hoppy beer.

-You can absolutely grill this!
-You’ll lose the roasted garlic (though I suppose you could wrap it up in foil and cook it on the grill too – if you try that, let me know how it turns out!)
+- You can absolutely grill this!
+You’ll lose the roasted garlic (though I suppose you could wrap it up in foil and cook it on the grill too – if you try that, let me know how it turns out!).

-Do not use boneless, skinless chicken.
+- This recipe will not work with boneless, skinless chicken.

-I don’t recommend using chicken breasts.
+- I don’t recommend using chicken breasts.
 If you try it anyway, don’t yell at me if your chicken is dry.

 Have you tried this with chicken breasts?
 This sounds wonderful but my husband doesn't like dark meat.